shamik1980-beep/Machine_Learning_CRISP/README.md

 1. This Project describes how model can predict crime detection based on dataset
 2. This Project is implemented using Python Jupyter Notebook IDE
+3. This Project follows CRISP DM Software Engineering Technique
+4. Dataset used in this project is publicly available.